Memorial City Mall: Revival

-By the early 2000s, the area surrounding Memorial City Mall had returned to prosperity thanks to a US$500 million renovation project that took place from 2001 to 2005.
+By the early 2000s, the area surrounding Memorial City Mall returned to prosperity, thanks to a US$500 million renovation project that took place from 2001 to 2005.
 During this period, over 100 retail shops were added to the complex, including five anchor stores.

-In January 2001, Montgomery Ward closed its store.
-In November, Foley's moved into a larger, two-level store.
-Lord & Taylor returned to the mall in March 2002 with a two-level store.
-The eight-screen Loew's Theater closed in 2002 after its owner, Trammell Crow Co., filed for bankruptcy in early 2001.
+Montgomery Ward closed in early 2001 and was demolished.
+A new, larger two-level Foley's opened on October 30, 2001.
+The old Foley's was demolished for a mall expansion.
+Lord & Taylor returned to the mall in March 2002, with a two-level store.
+The eight-screen Loew's Theater closed in 2002, after its owner, Trammell Crow Co., filed for bankruptcy.

-In October 2003, an extended east concourse and a Dillard's store replaced Foley's original store, which had been demolished and moved up north.
+In October 2003, an extended east concourse opened, along with Dillard's, on the site of the demolished original Foley's.
 Two parking garages were constructed as well.
-That same month, Target opened its newly constructed store on the site where the now-demolished Montgomery Ward store had stood.
+That same month, Target opened an anchor store on the site of the demolished Montgomery Ward.
 With the goal of "creating a total family experience", large-scale renovations of the mall continued through 2004 with the construction of a large 2600 sqft play area for children and an NHL-standard sized ice rink.

+Lord & Taylor closed in 2005 and was replaced by JCPenney in February 2006.
+That same year, Mervyn's closed and was demolished, and all Foley's stores were converted to Macy's.

 A new 16-screen Cinemark movie theater with stadium seating opened adjacent to Sears in May 2007.

-In 2005, Lord & Taylor shuttered after being repositioned which JCPenney moved into in February 2006.
-Also in 2006, Foleys was transformed to a Macy's due to a merge resulting in both Foley's and Macy's merging.
-Mervyn's stopped operating in Texas in 2006, and its mall store was razed soon thereafter.
-During 2009 and 2010, a skyway was constructed across Gessner Road that connected the mall to a 267-room Westin hotel under construction next to the Memorial Hermann Memorial City Medical Center.
-The hotel opened in March 2011.

-On August 22, 2018, it was announced that Sears would shutter as part of an ongoing decision to eliminate its brick-and-mortar format.
-The store closed in November 2018 and razed shortly thereafter.